Esha Joshi

 May 2019 – Jan 2020

 I helped develop a visual analytics software used for clinical variant interpretation, known as Geneterpret.
-I worked on both the back-end and front-end development (Python, Javascript/Node.js, and mongoDB) and performed extensive software testing and validation using internal patient datasets and datasets from external database such as ClinVar, dbSNP, COSMIC, and gnomAD.
+I worked on both the back-end and front-end development (Python, Javascript/Node.js, and mongoDB) and performed extensive software testing and validation using internal patient datasets and datasets from external databases such as ClinVar, dbSNP, COSMIC, and gnomAD.

 Education